taeeekim/bmeg310/Tutorial 2/R Markdown/tutorial/R Markdown.md

 #### **Download R Markdown:**

-RMarkdown can be acquired from CRAN with the following commands:
+R Markdown can be acquired from CRAN with the following commands:

 ​	`install.packages("rmarkdown")`